 - Add onions and peppers to pan, and cook until light golden brown.
 Add garlic and cook one minute, until fragrant.

-- Stir in tomatoes, Serrano ham, pimentón and chicken wings.
+- Stir in tomatoes, pimentón, chicken wings and serrano.

 - Simmer over medium-low heat for 15 to 20 minutes.
 Add more chicken stock if necessary to maintain a sauce consistency.

-- If desired, pull meat from bones and add back to sauce.
-Season to taste with salt and black pepper, and garnish with chopped parsley right before serving.
+- If desired, pull meat from bones and add back to sauce and peppers.
+Season to taste with salt and black pepper, and garnish with chopped parsley.